tota-dart/tota-website/pages/docs/front-matter.md

 ## Metadata

-The following table lists the pre-defined metadata that you can set in the front-matter of your page, or post.
+The following table lists the pre-defined metadata that you can set in the front matter of your page, or post.

 | Key           | Default                                                             | Description                                                                           |
 | ------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |